harllee/jessicaharllee.com/_posts/2017-06-20-crafting-an-effective-working-group.markdown

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4 text-center">
   <img src="/uploads/principles.jpeg">
-  <p class="text-small italic text-center">We reviewed the goals of the Design Principles working group at every meeting</p>
+  <p class="body-caption text-center">We reviewed the goals of the Design Principles working group at every meeting</p>
 </div>

 Once you have a goal, make sure everyone understands it.
 Review the goal at the beginning of every meeting to remind group members of what they’re trying to achieve.
 Communicate the goal of the group broadly as a way to establish yourselves as the people dedicated to, and invested in, finding a solution.